 Bronx Photo League

 Through the mentorship of world-renowned photographers and editors, the BPL’s members gain technical skills, collaborate on documentary projects, learn professional practices, and create websites and portfolios.
-In just five years of existence, the BPL has become a national model for creating diversity in the media: numerous members have gone on to work for The New York Times, NBC News, ProPublica, The Daily News, and Newsday, as well as European news outlets.
+The BPL is a national model for creating diversity in the media: numerous members have gone on to work for The New York Times, NBC News, ProPublica, The Daily News, and Newsday, as well as European news outlets.